ItalyPaleAle/WithBlueInk/content/posts/2026-01-20-notes-on-designing-distributed-actor-framework/index.md

 Before getting into the design challenges, let's establish a shared vocabulary:

 - **Actor type**: The "class" of the actor, defining what methods it supports and what state it manages.
-- **Actor ID**: The unique identifier for a specific instance of an actor type.
+- **Actor ID**: The unique identifier for a specific instance of an actor of the given type.
 - **Actor host**: A node capable of executing actors of a given type.
 - **Cluster**: The set of all actor hosts.
-- **Actor client**: An application that invokes actors but doesn't host them.
-(A host can also be a client.)
+- **Actor client**: An application that invokes actors but doesn't host them. _Note: A host can also be a client._
 - **Turn-based concurrency**: Each actor instance serves one request at a time.
 Other requests wait their turn.
 - **Hibernation**: When an actor has been idle for a while, the runtime can remove its state from memory.
 The actor's persistent state remains, and it can be reactivated later.
 - **Alarms** (or **reminders**): A mechanism for an actor to schedule itself to be invoked at a future point in time, either once or on a repeating schedule.

 ## The problems you need to solve

 Designing a distributed actor framework means solving a series of interconnected problems.
-I'll walk through them roughly in order of increasing complexity (as per my subjective evaluation), though in practice you'll be thinking about all of them at once.
+I'll walk through them roughly in order of increasing complexity (as per my subjective evaluation), although in practice you'll be thinking about all of them at once.

 ### How to expose methods

 At its core, an actor is something that receives messages and does work.
 The most straightforward way to expose this is as an **HTTP endpoint: `POST /actor/:actorType/:actorId/:method`**.

 You want actors to support **multiple methods** so they can perform different operations on their state.
 A ShoppingCart actor might have `GetItems`, `AddItem`, `RemoveItem`, and `Checkout`.

 POST is the right HTTP verb here since you're sending messages and expecting the actor to do something.
-POST requests are also treated as **non-idempotent** in REST conventions, which matches the semantics of actor invocations.
+POST requests are also treated as non-idempotent in REST conventions, which matches the semantics of actor invocations.

-When designing an actor framework, you'll almost certainly want to **build an SDK** that abstracts away the raw HTTP handling.
+When designing an actor framework, you'll almost certainly want to build **an SDK that abstracts away the raw HTTP handling**.
 Developers shouldn't need to manually parse URLs and route requests.
 The SDK can also provide helpers for state management, which we'll get to later.

 HTTP isn't the only option. **gRPC** works well too, with a single method like `InvokeActor(actorType, actorId, method, data)`.
 The choice depends on your ecosystem and performance requirements.

-What about message queues like Kafka, RabbitMQ, NATS, etc?
+> What about message queues like Kafka, RabbitMQ, NATS, etc?
 They're generally not a good fit for external actor invocation.
 The async nature introduces latency that defeats the purpose of synchronous actor calls, and there's no natural way to send responses back to the caller.

 ### Turn-based concurrency